David Lancy

 David Lancy (born 1945) is an American anthropologist and professor emeritus at Utah State University.
-He has made contributions to childhood development and the concept of "chore curriculum."
-He has been called "perhaps the world’s leading expert on child-parent relationships throughout the world."
+He has made original contributions to the comparative study of childhood development and the concept of "chore curriculum."
 In 2001, he was awarded the Carnegie Foundation's Professor of the Year.

 Education and early career

 David Lancy was born and raised in Pennsylvania.
 He received his B.A. in 1967 from Yale University, a master's degree in psychology from University of California, Irvine in 1969, and a Ph.D. in International and Development Education from the University of Pittsburgh in 1975.
 In 1979, he was an N.I.M.H. fellow at the University of California, Los Angeles.